PascalCorpsman/Mastermind/README.md

 This repository will "log" by its commits the progress of hopefully improving the code base step by step.
 This will give you the ability to see how i improved the code.

 As starting point i read the book "Five Lines of Code" (ISBN-10: 3836292246, ISBN-13: 978-3836292245) written by Christian Clausen.
 I will practice the technices shown in this book and mix them with my intuition to hopefully in the end get a cristal clear easy to read codebase.

+## License

+See the license.md file located at https://github.com/PascalCorpsman/Software_Licenses/blob/main/license.md for details about the license.